Why do we not let parents abandon their children when they start school?

 In addition to training in psychological approaches to child development, presentation of intellectually appropriate materials, and how to use the principles of Montessori education to foster a hands-on, self-paced, collaborative, and joyful classroom, a certified guide is also trained in and equipped to handle practical matters like children’s mouthing of objects, immediate sterilizing and regular sanitization of materials and the environment, flinging of materials by children, setting healthy boundaries in a kind, firm and consistent manner, resolving interpersonal conflicts and adapt to the ever-changing needs and interests of the children while maintaining a calm and nurturing atmosphere.

-Because toddlers, especially younger ones, need constant one-on-one attention, we maintain a low child-to-guide ratio of 1:6.
-We also have a trained assistant present in addition to the leading guide.
+Because toddlers, especially younger ones, need constant one-on-one attention, we maintain a low child-to-guide ratio of 1:3.
+We have a trained assistant present in addition to the lead guide.

 Diapers are not allowed in the environment.
 If your child is still using diapers, we will work with you to help your child develop independence in the toileting process.
 We trust in the child’s intrinsic awareness of their own body signals and do not motivate them externally.
 We do not frequently take children to the restroom and ask them to try.
 We talk to parents and observe the child to understand their verbal and nonverbal cues, and when they express the need to visit, we take them to the restroom.
 Until your child develops trust with the guide for toilet visits, you will be taking them.